Isle of Wight Guru

 7. Ventnor to St Lawrence, South Wight (5 miles)

 There are a few similar versions online.
-This 5 mile route from Lin's Isle of Wight Walking Blog includes a lot of photos which is useful for not getting lost.
+This 5 mile route from Lin's Isle of Wight Walking Blog includes a lot of photos, which is useful for not getting lost.
 A similar route is offered by a website called Outdoor Active.
 Their version includes a clickable map which makes planning your route a bit easier.

-It starts from Ventnor and includes Steephill Cove which is a favourite of a lot of locals (and visitors).
+It starts from Ventnor and includes Steephill Cove, which is a favourite of a lot of locals (and visitors).
 It also includes several lesser-known beaches such as Orchard Bay, which was notorious for its part in a drug smuggling operation about 20 years ago.

-Longer version: If you laugh at the thought of a 5 mile walk then you might prefer a 12 mile walk which includes the same route but also includes a big chunk of Niton and Blackgang.
+Longer version: If you laugh at the thought of a 5 mile walk then you might prefer a 12 mile walk that includes the same route but also includes a big chunk of Niton and Blackgang.
 It's a hilly area with good views.

 Orchard Bay evening